alen-smajic/Stable-Diffusion-Latent-Space-Explorer/README.md

 :information_source: As of Stable Diffusion 2.0, you can also specify a negative prompt in addition to the simple (positive) prompt.
 This negative prompt can be used to eliminate unwanted details like blurry images for example.

 :information_source: [Stable Diffusion 2.1](https://huggingface.co/stabilityai/stable-diffusion-2-1) was fine-tuned on images of 768x768 pixels, while [Stable Diffusion 2 Inpainting](https://huggingface.co/stabilityai/stable-diffusion-2-inpainting) was trained on images of 512x512 pixels.
 You can define custom height and width values within the config file.
-It is recommended to use the native imaage resolution in one dimension, and a value larger thant that in the other one.
+It is recommended to use the native image resolution in one dimension, and a value larger thant that in the other one.
 Too high deviations from the native resolution will result in poor quality images.

 ## Tutorials